3PL Outsourcing Assessment

 Outsourcing to a 3rd party logistics provider (3PL) allows your organisation to focus on its core strengths, build on their competencies and grow the business with a strategic supply chain partner.
 While most organisations have realised the benefits of expanding their operations without the need to invest in operating their own warehouses or distribution centres, other organisations find this approach challenging due to lack of control and loss of direct customer interface.

-A Turn Key Solution helps organisations through this minefield to provide your business with an independent perspective of the pros and cons for changing your supply chain strategy.
-We have assisted clients by:
+A Turn Key Solution helps organisations through this minefield to provide your business with an independent perspective.
+Our 5 step process has assisted many clients to better understand their business by:

-- Conducting cost versus benefit scenarios on the alternatives available, moving to a 3PL provider or operating your own distribution centre.
+- Conducting cost versus benefit scenarios on the alternatives: "Moving to a 3PL" or "Operating your own distribution centre".

-- Review or develop contract documentation and Service Level performance metrics; cost control performance against budget.
+- Review of contract documentation and Service Level performance metrics; cost control management & KPI's performance.

 - Transition planning for multiple warehouses, stock relocation only or complete operations with stock and systems connectivity.

-- Project managing the warehouse operations migration program to a 3PL operation, fully commissioned and operational.
+- Project managing the warehouse move, operations migration program to a 3PL, fully commissioned and operational.

 Starting out on this process in search of a new 3rd party provider can be challenging and requires, not only specialised knowledge of the industry, more importantly "time" for your resources to be free from the operational challenges of running your business.